hreese/dotfiles/README.md

 ## Installation ##

-1. Create ~/.dotfiles

-    mkdir ~/.dotfiles
-2. Clone this repo into ~/.dotfiles
+1. Clone this repo into $HOME

-    cd ~/.dotfiles
+    cd
     git clone ...

-3. Create symlinks for all dotfiles you like.